hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 ```
 $ cat qual/*qual > qual/phantompeaks_summary.xls
 ```
 Let's use Filezilla or `scp` move the summary file over to our local machine for viewing.
+Open up the file in Excel and take a look at our NSC and RSC values. **How do the values compare to the thresholds mentioned above?**

 ### Cross-correlation plots